thisisbasil/c--/README.md

     is *NOT* added to the symbol table

- 2. Although semantic errors are sorta checked for in certain cases (the only place where it effects things is in declarations) due to time restrictions *** AS WELL AS A LACK OF RESPONSE VIS A VIS CLARIFICATION IN THIS REGARD FROM DR BELLAACHIA***, it is assumed that there will be **NO SYNTAX ERRORS*** and this will purely focus on type checking.
+ 2. Although semantic errors are sorta checked for in certain cases (the only place where it effects things is in declarations) due to time restrictions ** AS WELL AS A LACK OF RESPONSE VIS A VIS CLARIFICATION IN THIS REGARD FROM DR BELLAACHIA **, it is assumed that there will be **NO SYNTAX ERRORS** and this will purely focus on type checking.
 At a later date, full syntax checking will be implemented (mainly in if and while)

 The type checker is run by:

-./static_type_cgecker.py <FILE>
+./static_type_checker.py <FILE>